samuelebortolotti/neural-prnu-extractor/presentation/main.md

 # Resume training

-In order to deal with the possibility of stopping the training halfway (or with the occourrence of some unfortunate event), we integrated in the original checkpoint system the new information for the modified net.
+In order to deal with the possibility of stopping the training halfway (or with the occurrence of some unfortunate event), we integrated into the original checkpoint system the new information for the modified neural network.

 In particular:

 * total/elapsed epochs
-* net weights
+* network weights
 * learning rate and weights the optimizer
 * patience for the scheduler
 * current best loss
-* all the initial paramters (e.g. batch size, orthogonalization, ...)
+* all the initial parameters (e.g. batch size, orthogonalization, ...)

 # PRNU Extraction [@10.2352/ISSN.2470-1173.2016.8.MWSF-086]